-If there are, does it really matter?
+If there are a few bible bloopers, does it really matter?
 Let’s consider the question from two angles.
-One, a Christian blogger.
-The other, the Chicago Statement on Biblical Inerrancy.
+One, from a Christian blogger and the other from the Chicago Statement on Biblical Inerrancy.
+If you’re curious, scan this post.
+If you’re a student or have sincere doubt, take the time to read it carefully.

 In his article, The Bible Isn’t Perfect and it Says So Itself, author Zack Hunt shares his opinion of inerrancy;